coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 >パーマリンク: https://owaspai.org/go/threatsoverview/

 ### Scope of Threats
-In the AI Exchange we focus on AI-specific threats, meaning threats to AI assets (see [#SEC PROGRAM](/go/secprogram/), such as model parameters.
+In the AI Exchange we focus on AI-specific threats, meaning threats to AI assets (see [#SEC PROGRAM](/go/secprogram/)), such as training data.
 Threats to other assets are already covered in many other resources - for example the protection of a user database.
 AI systems are IT systems so they suffer from various security threats.
 Therefore, when securing AI systems, the AI Exchange needs to be seen as an extension of your existing security program:
 AI security = threats to AI-specific assets (AI Exchange) +threats to other assets (other resources)

 ### 脅威モデル